-S phase starts when the restriction checkpoint of the G1 phase is passed.
-Then, two important things happen: replication of DNA and duplication of centrioles (in animal cells).
+S phase begins when the restriction checkpoint of G1 phase is passed.
+Then, two major things happen: replication of DNA and, in animal cells, duplication of centrioles.

-DNA is made up of two single strands of deoxyribonucleotides or bases.
-The two single DNA strands are joined together by hydrogen bonds established by complementary bases (adenine-thymine, cytosine-guanine), that gives a helical double DNA strand.
+DNA is made up of two single strands of deoxyribonucleotides or bases (Figure 1).
+The two single DNA strands are joined together by hydrogen bonds established by complementary base pairing (adenine-thymine, cytosine-guanine), which results in a helical double DNA strand.
 The two single DNA strands are oriented in an anti-parallel manner.
 That is, the 3' end of one of the strands is close to the 5' end of the other strand, so that there are 3' and 5' ends of single strands in every end of the double strand.
-For DNA replication, the two single strands become separated after breaking the hydrogen bonds so that both single strands may be replicated.
+During DNA replication, the two single strands become separated from one another after breaking the hydrogen bonds, so that both single strands may be replicated at the same time.

 For DNA replication, the two single strands get separated by an enzyme known as helicase.
 After that, two primase enzymes join to the exposed single strands and synthesize a short complementary fragment of RNA of about ten nucleotides, one in each single strand.
 These short fragments are known as primers, and without them DNA polymerases are not able to copy the DNA.
 Primers recruit δ y ε DNA polymerases, which add complementary nucleotides to the 3' end of each primers toward the 5' end of DNA single strand.
 In this way, a new complementary DNA strand is synthesized in each of the open single DNA strands.
 That is why the replication is semi-conservative, the two new double strands will have a new and an old DNA single strands.
 Subsequently, the primers will be removed by RNAases and these short segments of unpaired DNA are copied by DNA polymerases, which are coming along the single DNA strand from other replication origin.